ankurshah32/Bank_Console_App/README.md

 # Bank_Console_App
-This a banking console app which uses dependency injection as multi threading concept such lock.
+This a banking console app which uses dependency injection and multi threading concept such lock.